How to improve the accuracy of Optical Character Recognition (OCR)?

 Optical Character Recognition (OCR) is the process of turning a scanned document into editable and machine-readable text.
 At Docparser, we automatically apply OCR whenever we detect that your uploaded document is a scanned image.

-The accuracy of OCR is usually near to 100% if your document comes in a professional scan quality.
-There are however various situations where OCR can yield to less accurate results, including:
+The accuracy of OCR is usually near to 100% of your document comes in professional scan quality.
+There are however various situations where OCR can yield less accurate results, including:

 - The font size of the document is very small